ilyam3004/Chat-App/README.md

-## ChatApp client
+# ChatApp client

-![](/src/assets/img/chat.jpg)

 This is a simple chat client for the ChatApp [server](https://github.com/ilyam3004/Chat-App-Server).
 This client allows users to send and receive messages in real-time over the internet.
 Users can interact with one another through chat rooms/ Some common features of simple chat applications include creating rooms, join rooms, sending text images, message history and the ability to send images.

+![](/src/assets/img/chat.jpg)

+Wanna try it out?
+[Click here](https://chat-app-client-ilyam3004.vercel.app/) to go to the live demo.

 ## Technologies